Everything has a cycle

 Perhaps the most important form of rain-forest preservation that indigenous peoples have practised for centuries is re-forestation farming.
 With this unique technique of farming, no chemicals or pesticides are used, but the natural behaviour of the elements - including plants.

 A traditional indigenous family using the forest to farm would have at least three small farms at any one time - one being prepared, one producing and one left to re-forest.
-Sometimes, years after a farm was abandoned to rest and to re-forest, crops such as bananas and pineapples would still be available for reaping.
+Sometimes, years after a farm had been abandoned to rest and to re-forest, crops such as bananas and pineapples would still be available for reaping.
 One important food crop that is farmed is cassava (Manihot esculenta).
 Traditional plant experts know of the different varieties that are suitable for different conditions.

 Forest farms are allowed to be reclaimed by the forest, and after some time the land would be good and ready for clearing and planting once more.
 It is important when clearing the land, that bigger trees and plants are not cut to their roots so that they have a good chance of recovering.